2022 AVC Men's Challenge Cup

-The 2022 Asian Men's Volleyball Challenge Cup was the second edition of the Asian Challenge Cup, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC) with Kyrgyzstan Volleyball Federation (KVF).
+The 2022 AVC Men's Challenge Cup was the second edition of the AVC Challenge Cup, a biennial international volleyball tournament organised by the Asian Volleyball Confederation (AVC) and in that year with the Kyrgyzstan Volleyball Federation (KVF).
 The tournament was held in Cholpon-Ata, Kyrgyzstan from 29 August to 3 September 2022.

+Team

 Qualification

 Following the AVC regulations, The maximum of 16 teams in all AVC events will be selected by: